This post explains tipping (gratuities) for services in Paris, what is customary, and what is not.

 We explain why tipping is expected, plus who to tip, how much to tip, and advice to make the tipping practice easy for you.

 Here are some of the most common occupations that you will encounter that rely on tips, along with the standard tipping amount for each:

-If you weren't satisfied with the trip or had your suspicions that you were taken a long way round, feel free not to tip at all.
+If you weren't satisfied with the trip or had your suspicions that you were taken a long way around, feel free not to tip at all.

-For coffee or drinks, it's usual to just round up the price, somewhere between 20 centimes and €1 per drink.
+For coffee or drinks, it's usual to just round up the price, somewhere between 20 cents and €1 per drink.

-Tipping is not required by etiquette in restaurants, but if you enjoyed your meal, it's nice to leave 5 - 10%.
+Tipping is not considered etiquette by French people in French restaurants, but if you enjoyed your meal, it's nice to leave 5 - 10%.

 If you really enjoyed the meal, or plan on returning to the restaurant and want the wait staff to like you, 15% is a generous tip.

 Also keep in mind that if you put the tip on your credit card, the server will probably never see it.
 It's always best to tip in cash.

 Room Service - 15% of the total bill, but make sure it is not already included in the bill.